procount/pinn/README_PINN.md

 From v3.1 PINN includes automatic screen detection amongst HDMI, DSI and Pimoroni Hyperpixel screens.
 To enable this feature, download screenswitch.zip and unzip to the PINN recovery partition.
 This includes some config.txt files for the various screens and a pinn_init.sh script to detect and switch the screen configuration.
 The idea is that no matter which of these screens is fitted, PINN will always be able to make its display visible.

-In the case where mutiple screens are attached at the same time, enter your preferred screen on the first line of `screenpref` as hdmi, dsi, hyp3 or hyp4 and PINN will attempt to select this one.
+In the case where multiple screens are attached at the same time, enter your preferred screen on the first line of `screenpref` as hdmi, dsi, hyp3 or hyp4 and PINN will attempt to select this one.

 When PINN detects a different screen is fitted, it will reconfigure itself and reboot to make this take effect, so it takes slightly longer to boot in this instance.

 Whilst the Hyperpixel screens and the HDMI monitor can nearly always be detected, the RPF DSI Touchscreen is sometimes not detectable, or hidden, depending on the current configuration.
 In this case it may be necessary to remove some displays and/or switch to HDMI mode in order to detect the DSI touchscreen and then switch to it.

-Whilst using this screen detection technqiue, do not edit config.txt, but rather change the config file for the appropriate display.
+Whilst using this screen detection technique, do not edit config.txt, but rather change the config file for the appropriate display.
 Also do not change the first line of each config file as this is used by the script to detect the current configuration.

 ---